leibatt/battle-data-lab/projects.md

     <div class="project-item">
         <div class="project-item-des">
             <h2 class="project-name">Lodestar</h2>
-            Keeping abreast of current trends, technologies, and best practices in statistics, visualization, and data analysis is becomingincreasingly difficult even for professional data scientists, and is a hopeless endeavor for domain experts lacking time and trainingin these methods.
-In this paper, we propose Lodestar, an interactive visualization notebook that allows the user to perform visualdata analysis by selecting from a list of recommendations.
-Selecting a recommendation adds the corresponding Python code to thenotebook and executes it, thus generating new output; no programming expertise is required on behalf of the user.
-The recommendationmechanism is inspired byautocompletemechanisms, where a partial query is used to show suggestions for how to finish the query.
-Inour implementation, we derive our recommendations from a directed graph of analysis states: one manually curated from online datascience tutorials, another by automatically analyzing the Python code from a corpus of approximately 6,000 Jupyter notebooks on datascience.
-We demonstrate the Lodestar approach through a set of examples involving statistics, machine learning, and visualization.
+            Keeping abreast of current trends, technologies, and best practices in statistics, visualization, and data analysis is becoming increasingly difficult even for professional data scientists, and is a hopeless endeavor for domain experts lacking time and training.
+            In this paper, we propose Lodestar, an interactive visualization sandbox that allows users to perform visual data analysis simply by selecting from a list of recommendations.
+Choosing a recommendation adds the corresponding Python code to the notebook and executes it, thus generating new output.
+The recommendation engine is inspired by autocomplete mechanisms, where a partial query is used to show suggestions for how to finish it.
+In our implementation, we derive our recommendations from a directed graph of analysis
+            states: one manually curated from online data science tutorials, another by automatically analyzing the Python code from a corpus of approximately 6,000 Jupyter notebooks on data science.
+We evaluated Lodestar through a two-phase evaluation sequence: a formative study guiding our next set of improvements to the tool, followed by a summative study assessing its utility for novice data scientists.
         </div>
         <img class="project-item-img" src="{{site.baseurl}}/public/lodestarintro.PNG" alt="the lodestar system"/>
         <div class="caption"> Figure: Lodestar interface.
 The top panel (A) provides a data selection menu.
 (B) and (D) are recommendation panels (DESCRIPTION is selected for this notebook) combining suggested analysis steps from various sources (called advisors).
 (C) and (E) are analysis cells, each with multiple tabs: “Analysis Results” gives charts or tables, “Output Dataframe” and “Code Script” shows the outputs and current code block, and “What’s this analysis?” gives a brief description of the analyses.
 Outputs, code scripts, and charts can be exported into files by clicking on the associated buttons.